LiuYuancheng/SIEM_Comm_Dashboard/README.md

 #### Potential Use Cases

-There are also some potential use cases which the system can be applied for:
+There are also some other potential use cases which the system can be applied for:

 - **Detecting Lateral Movement**: Track and visualize how an attacker moves across the network after compromising a system.
 - **Identifying DDoS Attacks**: Visualize and correlate traffic spikes and unusual communication patterns to identify potential Distributed Denial of Service (DDoS) attacks.